ShanghaitechGeekPie/oj-gitlab-middleware/README.md

     HTTP 202 Created

 ###  `/courses/<course_uid>`
+This endpoint support both DELETE and GET method.

+Using GET will return whether this resourced is created in the form of response code, with 404 for not found and 20x for created.

-This will delete the given course no matter what.
+DELETE will will delete the given course no matter what.

 All its associated assignments, repos, other metadata will be removed.